KenKundert/avendesora/doc/concepts.rst

 -------
 A 4 word Avendesora password provides 53 bits of entropy, which seems like a lot, but NIST is recommending 80 bits for your most secure passwords.
-So, how much is actually required.
+So, how much is actually required?
 It is worth exploring this question.

 Entropy is a measure of how hard the password is to guess.
 Specifically, it is the base two logarithm of the likelihood of guessing the password in a single guess.
 Every increase by one in the entropy represents a doubling in the difficulty of guessing your password.
 The actual entropy is hard to pin down, so generally we talk about the minimum entropy, which is the likelihood of an adversary guessing the password if he or she knows everything about the scheme used to generate the password but does not know the password itself.
 So in this case the minimum entropy is the likelihood of guessing the password if it is known that we are using 4 space separated words as our passphrase where the works are selected at random with a uniform distribution from a known list.
 This is very easy to compute.
 There are roughly 10,000 words in our dictionary, so if there was only one word in our passphrase, the chance of guessing it would be one in 10,000 or 13 bits of entropy.
 If we used a two word passphrase the chance of guessing it in a single guess is one in 10,000*10,000 or one in 100,000,000 or 26 bits of entropy.

 The probability of guessing our passphrase in one guess is not our primary concern.
 Really what we need to worry about is given a determined attack, how